DarkPhilosophy/shiru-flatpak/README.md

 - When `--force-install` is used on a matching version, the script logs a warning and reinstall proceeds.

 ## Automation (GitHub Actions)
-- The workflow compares the latest upstream tag with this repo's latest release tag.
+- The workflow compares the latest upstream tag with `UPSTREAM_VERSION`.
 - If upstream is newer (or no release exists yet), it builds and publishes a new release.
 - CI builds run with `--skip-install` to avoid `flatpak remote-add` on empty repos.
 - The workflow installs the Flatpak runtime/sdk before building.